fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 This script calls the `fluid.uiOptions.prefsEditor()` function to create the component.
 The function takes two
 arguments:

-1. the selector of the container for the component, and
+1. the selector of the container for the component
-2. an options object for configuring the component.
+2. an options object for configuring the component

-The selector argument for our UI Options will be the classname `flc-prefsEditor-separatedPanel` of the `<section>` we created earlier.
+The selector for our UI Options component will be the classname `flc-prefsEditor-separatedPanel` of the `<section>` we created earlier.

 The options argument tells the component about four things: